Early Origins of the Ayton family

 Early Notables of the Ayton family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Ayton Notables in all our PDF Extended History products and printed products wherever possible.
+the Aytouns continued as landowners until James III (1460-1488), when...
+Another 108 words (8 lines of text) are included under the topic Early Ayton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ayton family to the New World and Oceana